Unique Nonprofit Fundraising Event Ideas to Stand Out

 Technology-Driven Fundraising Events

-Technology has truly opened doors for innovative new formats and types of fundraisers that engage people in different ways:
+opened doors for innovative new formats and types of

 - Augmented reality.
 Host a virtual reality fundraising event, where attendees can bid on items in an auction, watch entertainment or speakers, and make donations from their homes using technology.